OliverBarbeau/wordle_solve/README.md

 ## Features
-- Game: play a round of the game, a random solution word is choosen from the universe of possible words unless a solution word is passed.
+- Game: play a round of the game, a random solution word is chosen from the universe of possible words unless a solution word is passed.
 - Solve Game: tool to suggest solution words while playing elsewhere.